Integration of Tobacco Use Treatment into Healthcare

 Credit Hours: Up to 37.5 Category I Hours

 Description: Integration of tobacco treatment skills into the daily routines of healthcare is a prerequisite for achieving the highest quality outcomes.
 Whether your concern is screening for lung cancer, preventing hospital readmission, or simply maximizing the impact of outpatient chronic illness management, this highly interactive training program is designed to help providers develop advanced skills in tobacco dependence treatment.
 Participants deepen their expertise through concentrated examination of accepted standards of care, analysis of current research findings, and hands-on application of specialized treatment principles.
 Successful participants receive a Certificate of Professional Development from the Perelman School of Medicine – University of Pennsylvania, and are eligible for certification as Certified Tobacco Treatment Specialist (CTTS) through the Association for Addiction Professionals (NAADAC).

-The course is organized into five uniquely themed, day-long seminars.
+The course is organized into four uniquely themed, day-long seminars.
 The goal for each day is to lead the student to a progressively deeper understanding of the biological, social, and environmental factors that influence the tobacco epidemic.
 At the conclusion of this course, attendees will have developed a new perspective on the problem of dependence, and experience a fundamental change in their approach to treatment.